Ready for this easy pressure cooker cabbage soup recipe? If you love your Instant Pot and cabbage then this may become your favorite dinner ever!

 I made this once but it came out thick more like a casserole so this time I added more “juice” and it came out perfect.

-I added rice to “beef” the our pressure cooker cabbage soup a bit more but you could easily eliminate that part and it would still turn out great.
+I added rice to “beef” up our pressure cooker cabbage soup a bit more but you could easily eliminate that part and it would still turn out great.

 It’s totally up to you, use what you have on hand and what you love I always say.